 Maddy Wilford: Three.
 For my arm, my stomach and my ribs and lung.

-Last February, 17-year-old Maddy Wilford was at school, Marjorie Stoneman Douglas High School in Parkland, Florida.
+In February of 2018, 17-year-old Maddy Wilford was at school, Marjorie Stoneman Douglas High School in Parkland, Florida.
 17 were murdered, 17 wounded.

 Maddy Wilford: And I just remember thinking to myself, there's no way, like, not me, please, not me.
 I don't wanna go yet.